Seek Returns logo

 VIPS has a Dividend Payout Ratio of 0%, indicating it does not currently pay a dividend.
 This is a common strategy for growth-oriented companies that reinvest all profits back into the business.

-AMCR vs. VIPS: A comparison of their Payout Ratio against their respective Packaging & Containers and Specialty Retail industry benchmarks.
+AMCR vs. VIPS: A comparison of their Dividend Payout Ratio (TTM) against their respective Containers & Packaging and Broadline Retail industry benchmarks.

 Dividend at a Glance